Kelli McNichols Art

 I use fineliners to add textural marks and outlines to my work.
 The pens come in a variety of point sizes from 0.05 mm to 1.0 mm.
 The most versatile size for me is the 0.3 mm.
 I can create both thick and thin lines depending on the amount of pressure I put on the pen.

-Staedtler Pigment Liners - they have a range of 12 colors usually split into a regular and light-colored set.
+My favorites are the Staedtler Pigment Liners - they have a range of 12 colors usually split into a regular and light-colored set.

 I think it is safe to say that I have tried a lot of white pens.
 The ones that work best for me are: